-We value our Community Partners as they play an important role in the education of our Teacher Candidates.
-The Community Partner provides a challenging opportunity to increase the Teacher Candidate’s knowledge of teaching, learning, program design, implementation and/or curriculum development outside a traditional classroom setting.
+We value our community partners as they play an important role in the education of our Bachelor of Education students (referred to as candidates or interns).
+The community partner provides a challenging opportunity to increase the student’s knowledge of teaching, learning, program design, implementation and/or curriculum development outside a traditional classroom setting.

 EDUC 442: Community Field Experience takes place every May.
 This date is not flexible as it’s part of the Bachelor of Education program schedule.